Warning: This story deals with suspected suicide and may be upsetting.

 "Given that it is your view that you ought to have been told and you were concerned about that, if you had been told you would have revisited Nicky's unescorted leave arrangements wouldn't you?"
 Fowler said.

 "Absolutely," the psychiatrist said.

-The March 8 Awol preceded an incident of continuous leave by Stevens the next morning which when later reviewed on CCTV footage showed him frequently coming in and out of the Henry Rongomai Bennett Centre at Waikato Hospital.
+The March 8 AWOL preceded an incident of continuous leave by Stevens the next morning which when later reviewed on CCTV footage showed him frequently coming in and out of the Henry Rongomau Bennett Centre at Waikato Hospital.

 At 12.30pm on March 9 Stevens took another unsupervised break outside, leaving the centre at 1.08pm.
 He never returned.

 His body was found in the Waikato River three days later.

 The inquest, before coroner Wallace Bain at the High Court in Hamilton, heard the psychiatrist was not aware of either situation.